adobe-commerce/aco-ts-sdk/README.md

 );
 ```

-## Available Operations
+Once the `client` is initialized, you can begin ingesting your catalog data to Adobe Commerce Optimizer!

+## Ingest Catalog Data

-The client provides the following Catalog operations:
+The ACO SDK Client provides the ability to easily manage the following entities in your catalog:

+- Products
+- Product Metadata
+- Price Books
+- Prices

 ### Product Operations